CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>              VRF

-### Atrributes
+### Attributes

-  compare-cluster-length
-                        If on, if IBGP paths have a CLUSTER_LIST, their lengths must be equal to be selected as multipaths ebgp                  EBGP multipath ibgp                  IBGP multipath
+  compare-cluster-length If on, if IBGP paths have a CLUSTER_LIST, their lengths must be equal to be selected as multipaths

+  ebgp                  EBGP multipath

+  ibgp                  IBGP multipath

 ## nv set vrf <vrf-id> router bgp address-family ipv4-unicast multipaths ebgp 1-128